Chalk Paint Furniture 101: Transform Thrift Store Finds!

 Here’s what Sara says about using Rustoleum chalk paint:

-“I’m a little obsessed with Rustoleum chalk paint ever since I discovered it.
-I love it because it’s quick-drying and can be used on multiple types of surfaces with little to no effort on your end.
+“I love using Rustoleum chalk paint because it’s quick-drying and can be used on multiple types of surfaces with little to no effort on your end!

 The most recent project I did was with my daughter’s dresser.
-It was an old family piece in pretty rough shape, I only lightly sanded the top to get the grime off, painted two coats, swapped hardware, and in less than 24 hours we had a totally brand new dresser!
+It was an old family piece in pretty rough shape.
+I only lightly sanded the top to get the grime off, painted two coats, swapped hardware, and in less than 24 hours we had a totally brand new dresser!
 If you’ve never tried chalk paint you have got to try it out – it’s totally game-changing!”

 More chalk paint furniture thrift store makeover tips:

-• Make sure the piece you are buying is sturdy and well made.
-If you’re just getting started opt for furniture that doesn’t need a ton of work or broken pieces.
+- Make sure the piece you are buying is sturdy and well-made.
+If you’re just getting started, opt for furniture that doesn’t need a ton of work or broken pieces.

-• Pick furniture with character and ones that would look great with a simple paint or stain refresh.
+- Pick furniture with character and ones that would look great with a simple paint or stain refresh.
 Starting with smaller pieces like coffee tables and end tables are great beginner furniture projects.
-I love pieces that are full of interest, have unique shapes, or feature pretty wood details that would look great made-over.
+I love pieces that are full of interest, have unique shapes, or feature pretty wood details that would look great made over.

 What about the idea of casually flipping thrift store finds after a fresh coat of chalk paint for a profit?